Hulk Hogan

 In 1993, Hulk won the WWF championship again.

 In June 1994, he signed a contract with WCW and won the heavyweight championship that same year.
-For the next 15 months, he remained WCW's main champion.
-Hulk lost his title when he was disqualified during a match.
+He held the WCW championship for the next 15 months.
+Hogan lost his title after being disqualified during a match.

 Hulk Hogan with the WCW championship belt (1994)